How to report Bullying at BHS

 Reporting Procedures: Burrillville Public Schools shall establish a procedure for reporting, filing and acting upon reports of incidents of bullying, teen dating violence, and sexual violence.
 The procedure will be publicized to staff, parents, students, and volunteers.
 The persons responsible for reporting are:

-A complaint form is found in every classroom, guidance office and Principal’s office at Burrillville High School.
-Reports should be made to adult within the school system.
+A complaint form is found in every classroom, guidance office, and Principal’s office at Burrillville High School.
+Reports should be made to adults within the school system.